tomarmayankk/cc-currency-converter/README.md

     console.error("Error:", error.message);
   });
 ```
-#API
+## API
-convertCurrency(sourceCurrency, targetCurrency, amount)
+convertCurrency(sourceCurrency, targetCurrency, amount)<br>
-Converts the given amount from the source currency to the target currency.
+Converts the given amount from the source currency to the target currency.<br>

-<h6>sourceCurrency:</h6> The currency code of the source currency (e.g., "USD").
+sourceCurrency: The currency code of the source currency (e.g., "USD").<br>
-<h6>targetCurrency:</h6> The currency code of the target currency (e.g., "INR").
+targetCurrency: The currency code of the target currency (e.g., "INR").<br>
-<h6>amount:</h6> The amount to convert.
+amount: The amount to convert.<br>
-Returns a Promise that resolves to the converted amount.
+Returns a Promise that resolves to the converted amount.<br>

-#Contributing
+## Contributing
 If you find a bug or have a feature request, please open an issue or submit a pull request.
 Contributions are welcome!